Pressure mounts on President Biden to appoint a fashion czar

 When the Fast Company article first circulated on social media, some pointed out that President Biden has a number of pressing issues on his plate right now, most notably COVID-19 and the economy.
 Jochmans understands this perspective but points out that things tend to happen slowly in Washington, so it’s important to put it on the president’s radar now.
 In the meantime, she wants this letter to spur members of Congress to create a “fashion caucus” to advocate for more sustainable and humane practices in the fashion industry and to lobby the White House for a czar.
 Jochmans, who has worked in politics on Capitol Hill and New York State, says there was a similar caucus five years ago, but it eventually fizzled out.

 For now, the goal is to continue building support from elected officials and the fashion industry so that the Biden administration realizes how crucial it is to have someone in the White House devoted to fashion issues.
 Then, if this effort proves persuasive, it would be fairly straightforward for President Biden to establish a fashion czar.
 The president has a lot of freedom when it comes to appointing advisers; he wouldn’t have to go through Congress to create such a position.
+Two signatories to the letter–Lynda Grose, a professor at the California College of the Arts, and Caroline Priebe, founder of The Center for the Advancement of Garment Making–are creating a working group to continue campaigning for a fashion czar and identifying top priorities for such an appointee.

 For years, sustainably minded fashion labels have been doing their part to cut down on the industry’s negative environmental impact, but there’s a growing awareness that individual efforts aren’t going to make a dent in such a vast, global problem.
 ThredUp, for instance, has digitized thrifting, but even though the company now has several football fields’ worth of warehouses that process millions of garments every day, there are many more clothes that end up in landfills.